Freedom of religion in Algeria

 of birth, race, sex, opinion or any other personal or social condition or circumstance".

 In practice, the government generally respects this, with some limited exceptions.

-Overview

 The government follows a de facto policy of tolerance by allowing, in limited instances, the conduct of religious services by non-Muslim faiths in the capital which are open to the public.
 The small Christian and tiny Jewish populations generally practice their faiths without government interference, although there have been several instances where the Algerian government has closed non-Muslim places of worship, most recently from 2017-2019 during which time eighteen Christian churches have been forcibly shut down.
 The law does not recognize marriages between Muslim women and non-Muslim men; it does however recognise marriages between Muslim men and non-Muslim women.
 By law, children follow the religion of their fathers, even if they are born abroad and are citizens of their (non-Muslim) country of birth.